Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

 ## Estimated Duration: 60 Minutes

-Eventstream is a feature in Microsoft Fabric that captures, transforms, and routes real-time events to various destinations.
-You can add event data sources, destinations, and transformations to the eventstream.

-In this exercise, you'll ingest data from a sample data source that emits a stream of events related to observations of bicycle collection points in a bike-share system in which people can rent bikes within a city.
+In this lab, you will use Microsoft Fabric's Eventstream feature to ingest and process real-time data related to a city bike-share system.
+You'll connect to a sample streaming data source that emits events about bicycle collection points, apply transformations, and route the processed data to various destinations.
+This lab demonstrates how Eventstream enables real-time analytics by capturing and handling live event data efficiently within Microsoft Fabric.

+## Lab Objectives

+In this lab, you will be able to complete the following tasks:

+- Task 1: Create an eventhouse
+- Task 2: Create an Eventstream
+- Task 3: Add a source
+- Task 4: Add a destination
+- Task 5: Query captured data
+- Task 6: Transform event data
+- Task 7: Query the transformed data

-## Create an eventhouse
+### Task 1: Create an eventhouse

 Now that you have a workspace, you can start creating the Fabric items you'll need for your real-time intelligence solution. we'll start by creating an eventhouse.